Package 'mwana'

 Description

 A household budget survey data conducted in Mozambique in 2019/2020, known as IOF (Inquérito ao Orçamento Familiar in Portuguese).
-IOF is a two-stage cluster-based survey, representative at province level (admin 2), with probability of the selection of the clusters proportional to the size of the population.
+IOF is a two-stage cluster-based survey, representative at province level (second administrative level), with probability of the selection of the clusters proportional to the size of the population.
 Its data collection spans for a period of 12 months.

 Usage